Sarah Kofman: Death

 Kofman committed suicide in 1994.
 She was survived by her partner of 25 years, Alexandre Kyritsos.

-The fact that she died by suicide so on the date of Nietzsche's 150th birthday has been seen by some writers as significant.
+The fact that she died by suicide on the date of Nietzsche's 150th birthday has been seen by some writers as significant.
 After her death, Jacques Derrida wrote the following:

 For she too was without pity, if not without mercy, in the end, for both Nietzsche and Freud, whom she knew and whose bodies of work she had read inside and out.
 Like no one else in this century, I dare say.
 She loved them pitilessly, and was implacable towards them (not to mention a few others) at the very moment when, giving them without mercy all that she could, and all that she had, she was inheriting from them and was keeping watch over what they had—what they still have—to tell us, especially regarding art and laughter.